loopbackio/loopback.io/pages/en/lb2/Connecting-models-to-data-sources.md

     When prompted for the data source to attach to, select the one you just created.

 {% include note.html content="
 The model generator lists the [memory connector](Memory-connector.html), \"no data source,\" and data sources listed in [`datasources.json`](datasources.json.html).
-That's why you created the data source first in step 1." %}
+That's why you created the data source first in step 1.
+" %}

 You can also create models from an existing database; see [Creating models](/doc/{{page.lang}}/lb2/Creating-models.html) for more information.

 ## Connectors

 {% include note.html content="
 In addition to the connectors below that IBM/StrongLoop supports, [community connectors](Community-connectors.html) developed and maintained by the LoopBack community enable you to connect to CouchDB, Neo4j, Elasticsearch, and many others.
-See [Community connectors](Community-connectors.html) for more information." %}
+See [Community connectors](Community-connectors.html) for more information.
+" %}

 The following table lists commercially-supported LoopBack connectors.
 For more information, see [Database connectors](/doc/{{page.lang}}/lb2/Database-connectors.html) and [Non-database connectors](/doc/{{page.lang}}/lb2/Non-database-connectors.html).